The other day I attempted to make red velvet cupcakes. From scratch.

 The red velvet cupcake with cream cheese frosting is necessary together to make such a decadent dessert.
 By focusing on only one element, we miss out on an aspect of God.
 Either His holiness, or His mercy.

-- Or we can live our life in humble awe of what He has done for us.
+Or we can live our life in humble awe of what He has done for us.
 We can long to live a life that honors and respects His death.
+We can savor and honor the grace God has given us.

 We were not meant to be red velvet cupcakes without our cream cheese frosting.
 We should feel grateful and humble that Jesus Christ died for us and forgave us.

-Serious reflection: Do you tend to focus on your guilt?
-Or tend to take grace for granted?
+Serious reflection: Which extreme do you tend toward?
+Do you tend to focus on your guilt, or take grace for granted?

 Fun reflection: What's your favorite cupcake flavor?